Malcolm Grant: Other positions

 Grant served two terms of appointment as Chair of the Local Government Commission for England (1996–2001), having been originally appointed a member of the commission from 1992.
 Whilst there he helped organise the new plans for electing members of London's local government.
-He was also Chair of the Standards Committee of the Greater London Authority, and Chair of the Association of London Government’s Independent Panel on the Remuneration of Councillors in London (1998–2005).
+He was also Chair of the Standards Committee of the Greater London Authority, and Chair of the Association of London Government's Independent Panel on the Remuneration of Councillors in London (1998–2005).

-In 2000 he was also appointed Chair of the UK’s Agriculture & Environment Biotechnology Commission (2000–2005), the body set up in parallel with the Food Standards Agency and the Human Genetics Commission, to review regulation and public reception of new technologies including genetic modification.
+In 2000, he was also appointed Chair of the UK's Agriculture & Environment Biotechnology Commission (2000–2005), the body set up in parallel with the Food Standards Agency and the Human Genetics Commission, to review regulation and public reception of new technologies including genetic modification.
 The membership of the AEBC brought together a varied group of individuals with different interests, including Robin Grove-White, then Chair of the Board of Greenpeace UK, and Justine Thornton, subsequently a High Court Judge.
-It published a series of reports, including Crops on Trial leading to Grant being appointed by the Government to chair the UK Independent Steering Board for the Public Debate on Genetically modified crops, from 2002–2003.
+It published a series of reports, including Crops on Trial leading to Grant being appointed by the Government to chair the UK Independent Steering Board for the Public Debate on Genetically modified crops, from 2002 to 2003.
 He brought proponents and opponents to the table, and ensured that the public voice was heard in decisions relating to genetic modification.

-Grant served from 2006–2009 as chair of the Russell Group of UK research universities, and as a Member of Council of the Royal Institution from 2007–2009.
+Grant served from 2006 to 2009 as chair of the Russell Group of UK research universities, and as a Member of Council of the Royal Institution from 2007 to 2009.

-He held a Prime Ministerial appointment as a British Business Ambassador from 2008–2018.
+He held a Prime Ministerial appointment as a British Business Ambassador from 2008 to 2018.

 Grant served on the boards of the Higher Education Funding Council for England (HEFCE) (2008–2014), the Economic and Social Research Council (ESRC) (2010–2013) and the University Grants Committee of Hong Kong (2007–2015).

+University of York

+He served as Chancellor of the University of York between 2015 and 2022.

 Current roles

 Grant has acted since 2013 as Senior Adviser to President Michael Crow of Arizona State University.

 Grant has served since 2013 as an international member of the Council of the Project 5-100 launched by the Russian Government to enhance the global competitiveness of Russian universities, and as a member of the International Board of the Moscow Institute of Physics and Technology (MIPT).

-Grant has also served on panels of France’s Agence nationale de la recherche, including for the creation of new graduate schools and the IDEX program for restructuring of higher education and research in France.
+Grant has also served on panels of France's Agence nationale de la recherche, including for the creation of new graduate schools and the IDEX program for restructuring of higher education and research in France.

-In 2018 Grant was appointed Chair of the Governance Board of the PLuS Alliance, the global partnership between Arizona State University, King’s College London, and the University of New South Wales.
+In 2018, Grant was appointed Chair of the Governance Board of the PLuS Alliance, the global partnership between Arizona State University, King's College London, and the University of New South Wales.

-He has served as Chancellor of the University of York since 2015.
+In 2025, Grant was appointed as the Chair of the Board of Trustee Directors of The Engineering & Design Institute, London (TEDI-London) which is a Higher Education provider, founded by Arizona State University, King's College London and the University of New South Wales, Sydney.